 The practice's computer system alerted GPs if a patient was also a carer.
-There was a practice register of all people who were carers.
+The practice had identified 1% of the practice list as carers.
 Written information was available to direct carers to the various avenues of support available to them.